Parameter Tuning and Signal Logging with Serial External Mode on STMicroelectronics Nucleo Board

 - Use Simulink scopes to monitor the state of an algorithm running on STMicroelectronics Nucleo Board.

-We recommend completing Getting Started with STMicroelectronics Nucleo Board example.
+We recommend completing the Getting Started with Simulink Coder Support Package for STMicroelectronics Nucleo Boards example.

 To run this example you will need the following hardware:

 - USB cable type A to Mini-B cable

 Task 1 - Configure and Run the Model on STMicroelectronics Nucleo Board

 In this task, you will configure and run your model on the STMicroelectronics Nucleo Board .

 1. Open the communication model.
 This model has been configured for the Nucleo F401RE board.
 Follow the steps shown in the figure below to configure the model for the appropriate Nucleo board:

 2. Connect the STMicroelectronics Nucleo Board to your computer with a USB cable.